arturoglcc/financial_project/README.md

 ### Home

 This section will show:
--Your latest movements (income and outlays).
+- Your latest movements (income and outlays).
--A graph summarizing your annual movements.
+- A graph summarizing your annual movements.

 At the bottom of the page, you will find buttons to add income or outlays.

-### User settings

 Here you can view your personal information, add missing data or edit existing information as needed.